exo-lang/ExoBLAS/README.md

 ```

 ## Testing ExoBLAS
-For more detailed on building and testing ExoBLAS, please read [here](TESTING.md).
+For more detailed on building and testing ExoBLAS, please read [here](docs/TESTING.md).

+## Troubleshooting
+Some troubleshooting instructions can be found [here](docs/TROUBLESHOOTING.md).